-If I uncover that your employer fired you because of your race, sex, disability, national origin or religion, I will pursue a discrimination claim for you.
-I have more than three decades of experience in dealing with discrimination and harassment.
+If I uncover that your employer fired you because of your race, sex, disability, national origin, or religion, I will pursue a discrimination claim for you.
+I have more than three decades of experience in dealing with discrimination and harassment cases.

 At The Law Office of Frank S. Clowney III in San Diego, we work to promote fairness and equality in the workplace.
 We are passionate about protecting the rights of California workers to work in a safe and non-hostile environment, free from the fear of being unfairly terminated.
 We believe employment is a fundamental human right, and we are committed to fighting for the rights of individuals who have had this right unjustly taken away.